uwcmg/CMG_seqr/README.md

 # DATASETS: Upload BAM and multi-vcf data

+see step 5 of the seqr github instructions here:

+https://github.com/macarthur-lab/seqr/blob/master/deploy/LOCAL_INSTALL.md

-see step 5 of the seqr github instructions here: you will need access to the seqr server (rainier) from a separate shell to run the script located under /home/nick-seqr/seqr/ for now.
+you will need access to the seqr server (rainier) from a separate shell to run the script located under ${SEQR_DIR}/hail_elasticsearch_pipelines/ for now.
 A user Script is in progress to remedy this ... more to come.

-https://github.com/macarthur-lab/seqr/blob/master/deploy/LOCAL_INSTALL.md
+The call is
+python2.7 gcloud_dataproc/submit.py --run-locally hail_scripts/v01/load_dataset_to_es.py  --spark-home $SPARK_HOME --genome-version $GENOME_VERSION --project-guid $PROJECT_GUID --sample-type $SAMPLE_TYPE --dataset-type $DATASET_TYPE --skip-validation  --exclude-hgmd --vep-block-size 100 --es-block-size 10 --num-shards 1 --hail-version 0.1 --use-nested-objects-for-vep --use-nested-objects-for-genotypes $INPUT_VCF

 1) you may encounter an error due to a conflict in the $SPARK_CLASSPATH if so copy the value of the SPARK_CLASSPATH to SPARK_CLASSPATH_ORIG and execute

 "unset SPARK_CLASSPATH" and try again

-2) be sure to set the driver-memory and executor-memory to values that match your project e.g. from 5G for a trio to 30G+ for a larger cohort (if the size of the multivcf is very large).
-Currently I am using trial and error but a ratio memG/vcfG is coming...
+2) add two more parameters --driver-memory [] and --executor-memory [] if you have a large multivcf!
+Values that match your project e.g. from 5G for a trio to 30G+ for a larger cohort (again if the size of the multivcf is very large).
+Currently I am using trial and error but a ratio memG/vcfG is coming...the server has 40cpu's and large memory capacity

-seqr will convert the dataset to Hail and load it into elasticsearch...
+seqr will then convert the dataset to Hail and load it into elasticsearch...

-If all goes well, go back to the web interface and use your uploaded data
+If all goes well, go back to the web interface in your browser and use your uploaded data within seqr.

-Happy Discovery!